 Human resources are key for business success and, at the same time, likely to be one of its biggest expenses.
-These expenses can be drastically increased if a business fails to obtain accurate and up to date advice on the laws governing employment and workplace safety.
+These expenses can be drastically increased if a business fails to get accurate and up to date advice on the laws governing employment and workplace´s safety and conditions.

 Labor laws are complex, numerous and fast-evolving, making it difficult for employers to always remain compliant.
 Castro Sammartino & Pierini will work with you to prevent time-consuming and costly claims from employees, unions or government agencies.